dullhunk/whats-the-story-learning-glory/index.md

 ---

-## So, What is the Story?
+## So, What IS the Story?

 So, what is the story, learning glory?
+There are several:

 * With over 40,000 `students` studying at the University of Manchester, it is not suprising to see the word `student` appear frequently, on average more than 9 times in an annual review
 * As a `research` intensive Russell Group University, it is not surprising to see the word `research` appear so frequently either, on average nearly 16 times in each annual review.
 This aligns closely with the vision the University has of itself and its core values